Dr. Bruton’s TEDx Talk on the Power of Innovation Literacy

 He was the Learning Experience Catalyst at SAIT’s new School for Advanced Digital Technology.
 Before that, he was a tenured Teaching Professor at the University of Calgary’s Schulich School of Engineering where he taught and did research in both engineering and entrepreneurship.

 He works with Emphasize Design’s Mike Le, publishing some great materials through the Straight Up Business Institute.
 Check out the educational impact and team leadership work being done there.

-He’s the co-founder and Chief Transformation Officer of Educators Pro that provides personal digital ecosystems to leaders who want to scale and monetize their impact.
+He’s the founder of Educators Pro that provides personal digital ecosystems to leaders who want to scale and monetize their impact.
 The company is currently working with educators on a by-invitation basis, and looking forward to a formal launch in the coming months.

 He’s co-founder of The Extraordinary Experience Lab which champions processes and tools for the deliberate discovery, design, and assessment of extraordinary learning experiences and the educational products that bring them into the world.

 In everything he does, Dr. Bruton aims to enable teachers, edupreneurs, administrators, and academic faculty and staff to design significant curricular experiences and thoughtful contextual change that will set them apart from their peers and improve their students’ learning, professional wellbeing, and opportunities in the world around them.